 Sensory play is such a fun way to play and learn any topic.
 Exploring textures with sensory input can really instill learning.
 So what can you put in the sensory bin, or water bin, or in the shaving cream on a tray?
 The possibilities are endless!

-Try a jungle theme and add Jungle Animal Counters.
-Maybe your child LOVES dinosaurs and would go crazy to play with Mini Dinosaurs
+Try a jungle theme and add Jungle Animal Counters (affiliate link).
+Maybe your child LOVES dinosaurs and would go crazy to play with Mini Dinosaurs (affiliate link)

 in a tub of birdseed.
 Any theme or subject can be added to sensory play.

 There is nothing more fun than this sensory play item!
 Water Beads (affiliate link)are typically used as a vase filler because once soaked in water, they expand and become a super sensory, fun, fine motor medium.